Engee documentation

 sensormotion = EngeePhased.Platform(

-With antenna and operating frequency we define the radiator (Radiator) and the receiving antenna (Collector).
+Using the antenna and the operating frequency, we set the radiator (Radiator) and the receiving antenna (Collector).

 In [ ]: